novakboskov/Nuitka/README.rst

   .. admonition:: Python3, yes but Python2 *compile time* dependency

-     For Python3 you *need* a Python2, but only during the compile time only, and that is for Scons (which orchestrates the C compilation), and is not yet ported.
+     For Python3 you *need* a Python2, but only during the compile time, and that is for Scons (which orchestrates the C compilation), and is not yet ported.
 So for Python 3.x, there is currently a requirement to also have a Python 2.x installed.